How Much Do I Need to Retire at 62?

 If that sounds like you, you’re not alone.
 Many people have trouble saving enough within 40 years of working to support themselves for 30 or more years during retirement, and often the financial assistance provided by government programs is not enough to cover the gap.
 In order to increase streams of income, many senior homeowners consider reverse mortgage benefits as a means to retire more comfortably.

-Seniors at least 62 years old who have considerable equity in their home and meet reverse mortgage eligibility, may be able to tap into their home equity for useable cash—without having to sell or vacate the property.
+Seniors at least 62 years old who have considerable equity in their home and meet reverse mortgage eligibility may be able to tap into their home equity for usable cash—without having to sell or vacate the property.
+(Those interested in other forms of retirement mortgage can also check out our blog for a simple explainer.)